Kenneth Mathiason Skeaping: Biography

 The eldest child was born in Woodford in Essex in 1897, and their address at the baptism of Sally in December 1899 was Kersal Villa, Malmsbury Road, South Woodford, Essex.
 They were still there in 1905, but by the time of the 1911 census they were living at Cliftonville, Warren Road, Bexleyheath, London, and were still there in 1918. by 1929 the electoral register shows the family (Note: The parents, with Kenneth and Mary.) had moved to 2 Eton College Road, in Camden, London.
 They were still there ten years later at the time of the 1939 Register in September of that year, and in the street directory for 1840.
-Skeaping had moved to Corners, Cross Road, Tadworth in Surrey by 1945, and was said to have lived there for several years when he died in 1946.
+However, Skeaping had moved to Corners, Cross Road, Tadworth in Surrey by 1945, and was said to have lived there for several years when he died in 1946.

 Skeaping died on 16 May 1946.
 He was 89 years old.
 His wife survived him by fourteen years, dying at the age of 93.